 Homemade soy milk is much healthier than commercial versions which have significant amounts of additives (sugar) and are pasteurized.
 The best part about making homemade soy milk with a high powered commercial blender, is that you save A LOT of time.
 Specialized (and expensive) soy milk makers require the soybeans to be soaked overnight.
 This process takes approximately 20 min, and then it must be filtered.
 With a Blendtec or Vitamix blender NO soaking or filtering is necessary, and it takes only a few minutes!
 Another great reason to make soy milk at home, is it’s extremely inexpensive.
 We buy a bag of soybeans at a local Asian food market for around $1, and it produces about 10 gallons of soy milk!

-- 2 oz uncooked soy beans
+- 2 ounces uncooked soy beans

-- 2 C HOT filtered water
+- 2 cups hot filtered water

 - Brown Sugar